viewflow/viewflow/README.md

 <http://www.gnu.org/licenses/agpl-3.0.html>`_ with the Additional Permissions
 described in `LICENSE_EXCEPTION <./LICENSE_EXCEPTION>`_

-You can more read about AGPL at `AGPL FAQ <http://www.affero.org/oagf.html>`_ This package license scheme follows to GCC Runtime library licensing.
-If you use Linux already, probably this package license, should not bring anything new to your stack.
+You can read more about AGPL at `AGPL FAQ <http://www.affero.org/oagf.html>`_ This package license scheme follows to GCC Runtime library licensing.
+If you use Linux already, probably this package license should not bring anything new to your stack.

 Viewflow PRO has a commercial-friendly license allowing private forks and modifications of Viewflow.
 You can find the commercial license terms in COMM-LICENSE.